-We recommend looking into Keep Your Dream – KYD, Changing Lanes, Fate Unbound, Happily Ever Hanks, and others like them to see what they have to share on RV essentials.
+We recommend checking out the YouTube channels of the following RV influencers Keep Your Dream – KYD, Changing Lanes, Happily Ever Hanks, and others like them to see what they have to share on RV essentials.
 They break it down and say what they found to be essential and what they thought would be but wasn’t.
 After watching several of these videos we felt we had a better understanding of what was a “Day 1” item for our needs and what was something we could get a little later on.

 Let’s Travel Family have essential RV items listed on their website which made creating our own list of essential RV items that much easier.
 We did see lots RV videos that we wanted “Day 1” that weren’t always on those lists, so we made sure to jot those down as well.

 Once our RV essentials list was (mostly) complete, we started shopping around to find the best price for each item.
 Rather time-consuming but it was time well-spent as we discovered that prices vary greatly depending on where and when you shop.
 Amazon is easy and convenient for purchasing those harder to find items but for more common things, it sometimes pays to shop around.

 In reviewing our RV essentials list, we realized we already had many basic tools needed for RV living.
 Though, there were certain things we needed to buy.
 For example, we had many corded power tools but decided to sell those and purchase all cordless ones instead.